Glenturret: A portrait

 - Living history to experience

-🔥 The stills: Small but perfectly formed
+🔥 The Stills: Small but Mighty

-Glenturret uses two copper pot stills :
+Glenturret operates with two copper pot stills:

-- 1 Wash Still (raw distillation still)
+- 1 Wash Still (for the first distillation)

-Special features:
+Special Features:

 - Relatively small (traditional size)